 "...fast forward to yesterday evening, when I attended the 33rd Annual General Meeting.
 I thought this might be the opportunity to re-engage, and to raise my concern in an open debate with those members who govern and take an active interest.
 And, do you know what?
 I might just as well have stood up and announced 'the King is in the altogether.'
 This isn't what the Society wants to hear, apparently, and I was called to be 'out of order' several times.

 "...now I must resign, not because I'm getting nothing in return for my subscription, but because the governing Council has made crystal clear that it doesn't want dissent.
 And it doesn't want to hear uncomfortable truths.
 As such, I represent an impediment to the aims and aspirations for its hoped-for flourishing future.
 In short, it doesn't need members like me."

 Cat, from Designers who Blog, advises that you get out of it what you put in, so if you don't go to meetings, or become involved with other members, paying the fee is pretty much useless.

-I’m not as familiar as I should be with graphic design associations, so I’m hoping this post creates a bit of discussion around their qualities and shortcomings.
+I'm not as familiar as I should be with design associations, so I'm hoping this post creates some chat around their qualities and shortcomings.